Domestic Retirement Benefits Schemes Framework

 All domestic retirement benefits schemes must register with the Authority.
 Most domestic schemes must register as authorised schemes.
 However, certain schemes may be registered as either recognised schemes or permitted schemes (subject to conditions).

 A registration guidance flowchart is provided on the Primary Legislation page.
 This flowchart was created by the Authority to assist prospective applicants.
 However, it does not constitute binding guidance.
 Original legislation should always be consulted for legal purposes.

 Copies of the necessary application forms relating to the registration of domestic schemes may be found on the Pension Registration Forms page.

-There are a limited number of exceptions to this mandatory Registration requirement; details of which may be found in The Retirement Benefits Schemes (Excepted Schemes) Regulations 2001, a copy of which may be found on the General Regulations page.
+There are a limited number of exceptions to this mandatory registration requirement, details of which may be found in the Retirement Benefits Schemes (Excepted Schemes) Regulations 2001, a copy of which may be found on the General Regulations page.